 Bringing an idea to fruition often involves gaining approval from executives and higher-ups, which can be a challenge in larger organizations.

 Unsurprisingly, challenges like this often result when managers and forward-thinking employees attempt to get executives to embrace new technology, such as a corporate intranet.
 Anyone who has used intranet software knows just how powerful it is.
 Intranets can be used for communication purposes, to share files and documents, and for countless other reasons.
-Many businesses that incorporate a social intranet into day-to-day operations find that productivity and employee engagement begin to soar.
+Many businesses that incorporate a social intranet into day-to-day operations find that productivity and employee experience and engagement begin to soar.
 Still, getting through to higher-ups about embracing new technology they’re unfamiliar with is something that won’t happen overnight.
 This is why it’s important to have a game plan.

 When you’re already familiar with the power of a corporate intranet and have seen it in action, it’s understandable to want to present the concept to executives.
 Excitement can no doubt be contagious, but it won’t get you much mileage if you go into the process without educating higher-ups on exactly what to expect.